liek51/civet/README.md

 you can use Civet.

 ### Disclaimer
 We’ve provided this software with the hopes that others may find it useful.
-However, this software may not work, and in fact will likely not work as-is, if your HPC environment differs significantly from ours.
+However, this software may not work (and in fact will likely not work for you as-is) if your HPC environment differs significantly from ours.

 ### Installing Civet
 To install civet, you simply need a copy of the Civet source code.
 We